danzllab/PlantEx/vesicle_fwhm/README.md

-# Vesicle FWHM - Gaussian Fit FWHM
+# Vesicle quantification - Gaussian fit FWHM
 ---
 FWHM quantifications for vesicles in 3D using Gaussian fitting at filtered local maxima

+*Code has been tested on Windows 10 and Ubuntu Linux with Python 3.9*

 ## Installation